Lab Overview

 Improving Malaria Vaccines

 Malaria vaccines offer limited protection.
 These vaccines target proteins on a parasite that transmits malaria to humans by mosquito salvia.
-Kristian Swearingen in the Moritz lab, with Seattle Children’s Research Institute, is developing a deeper understanding of these parasite proteins to help meet the World Health Organization’s goal of having a vaccine with protective efficacy of at least 75%.
+Kristian Swearingen in the Moritz Lab, with Seattle Children’s Research Institute, is developing a deeper understanding of these parasite proteins to help meet the World Health Organization’s goal of having a vaccine with a protective efficacy of at least 75 percent.

 Read Project Summary